ravisiyer/scrape-blogger-post/README.md

     ```
     node scrapeBlogPost.js https://raviswdev.blogspot.com/2025/08/notes-on-webview-chatgpt.html --format full
     ```
     The script will automatically generate a filename from the post title (e.g., `notes-on-webview-chatgpt.html`).
-The filename is limited to the first **34 characters** of the formatted title to match Blogger's URL conventions.
+The filename is limited to the first **34 characters** of the formatted title to roughly match Blogger's URL conventions.

 * **To create a backup with a custom filename:**